kpet/clvk/README.md

 * `CLVK_MAX_CMD_BATCH_SIZE` specifies the maximum number of commands per batch.
-  When this number is reached, the batch will be added to the current group of command, and a new batch will be created.
+  When this number is reached, the batch will be added to the current group of commands, and a new batch will be created.

 * `CLVK_MAX_FIRST_CMD_BATCH_SIZE` specifies the maximum number of command per batch when there is no batch to be process or being processed in the queue.